 You will need to visit your travel doctor and obtain medical advice on the vaccinations and medical supplies you will need for your trip.
-Please note that there are several very good expat chemists and doctors very close to our accommodation in Nairobi.
+Please note that there are several very good expat chemists and doctors in Nairobi.

-You will definitely need an international COVID-19 vaccination certificate and a Yellow Fever Vaccination booklet before you leave.
-You will be asked to present them when entering Kenya and the Yellow fever vaccination booklet will be required for re-entering Australia.
+You will need a Yellow Fever Vaccination certificate.
+The Yellow fever vaccination booklet will be required for re-entering Australia.